- Uterine contractions can compress the blood vessels in the uterus, potentially interfering in the transfer of oxygen to the placenta and the baby.

 Consequences of Poor Oxygenated Blood Flow

 There are a number of characteristics that demonstrate excessive uterine activity and must be avoided if an injury to the fetus is to be prevented.
-Excessive uterine activity can lead to impaired oxygenation of the fetus.
+An excessive uterine activity can lead to impaired oxygenation of the fetus.
 While the fetus has a remarkable ability to tolerate periods of impaired oxygenation, that tolerance has limits.

 Eventually, if excessive uterine activity persists, the fetus can develop a condition called metabolic acidosis and, if severe enough, brain injury and even death can occur.
 There are a number of contraction patterns that can contribute to the risk of injury or death to the fetus.